 College of Education

-Early Childhood, Special Education, and Rehabilitation Counseling - Graduate
+Early Childhood, Special Education, and Counselor Education and Supervision - Graduate

 Restart your search

-The Doctor of Philosophy in Early Childhood, Special Education, and Counselor Education offers two unique options: 1) Counselor Education, Research and Policy and 2) Special Education.
-The doctoral program is campus-based (not offered on-line).
-We have carefully designed our doctoral curriculum to meet the needs of students who are preparing for careers in rehabilitation and counselor education, research, and administration.
+The Ph.D. program with a focus on Counselor Education, Research, and Policy meets the needs of students who are preparing for careers in rehabilitation and counselor education, research, and administration.
+Graduates receive the Ph.D. in Early Childhood, Special Education, and Counselor Education and Supervision with a formal option in Counselor Education, Research, and Policy.
+The program is accredited by CACREP until October 31, 2030.
+The doctoral program is campus-based (not offered online).
 Our students complete advanced doctoral seminars in rehabilitation counseling research, psychosocial aspects of chronic illnesses and disability, rehabilitation counseling theory, professional rehabilitation counseling issues, and rehabilitation administration and policy.
 In these courses, students explore a wide range of psychosocial, societal, and international perspectives on disability and rehabilitation counseling.

 Application Requirements